nepal-manjil32/intellect-nest/README.md

-A blog website made in collaboration with my colleague( Github Id: Prashant2525).
+A comprehensive blog website created in collaboration with my colleague (GitHub ID: Prashant2525).